-A stove is essential in any alpine climbing kit, but it often doesn’t make it into the haulbag or climbing pack for warm-weather rock routes.
-But if you’re packing for a rock climbing objective that requires some overnights (the Nose on El Cap, for example) yet won’t involve snow, should you bring a stove?
+A stove is essential in any alpine climbing kit, but it often doesn’t make it into the haulbag or climbing pack for single-day, warm-weather rock routes.
+But if you’re packing for a snow-free objective that requires some overnights (the Nose on El Cap, for example), should you bring a stove?

 I’ve gone both ways, and both have their pros and cons.
 The classic big wall shopping list includes lots of canned foods—the idea being that cans are sturdy, the food inside has water already (so you don’t need to deplete your drinking water), and you can eat straight out of them with a spoon (or a nut tool, if you really want that old-school big wall experience).
 I remember having a specific spoon for big walls with a can opener on the handle.

 The downside here is that cans are heavy, and they stay heavy after they’ve been opened up and used.
 You must to haul the empty cans up the side of the wall, and back down from the summit.

 The modern version of cans is Tasty Bites, or any plastic/foil pouch of food.
 Like cans, they don’t need extra water and can be eaten straight from the package.
 Unlike cans, they’re not heavy when they’re empty.
 One downside is the waste—this type of packaging isn’t recyclable, so it can be hard to justify.
 They can also cause a nasty explosion, and very disappointing dinner, if they break inside your bag.

 I find myself choosing to bring my lightest stove setup (PocketRocket and Titan Kettle + 4-ounce fuel can), along with baggies of dehydrated lentil and black bean soup, vegetable bouillon cubes, couscous, instant oats, instant coffee and teas, as well as snack foods like dried fruit, nuts, granola, almond butter and crackers.